 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 The slides you see below were developed to depict the industrialized/modernized circumstances that many of us experienced in childhood (busy, fast-paced, hectic, artificial, disjointed, sometimes abusive and chaotic).
-The modern world in many ways does not support a healthy brain development, and therefore, contributes to the onset of Borderline Personality Disorder.
+The modern world in many ways does not support healthy brain development, and therefore, contributes to the onset of Borderline Personality Disorder.

-When a person is raised in an environment that includes these elements, there can be unhealthy stresses and a lack of attachment opportunities for children with parents.
+When a person is raised in an environment that includes these elements, there can be unhealthy stresses and lack of attachment opportunities for children with parents.
 If growth and attachment opportunities with parents are lacking, a child may not learn how to process and regulate emotions effectively, and therefore also have difficulty distinguishing real from perceived danger.

-If there is to be a healthy brain development, a child needs to have a solid/secure attachment with at least one parent.
+If there is to be a healthy brain development, a child needs to have a stable/secure attachment with at least one parent.
 The child needs consistency, availability, constructive attention, loving attention, and many opportunities to explore the world and then return to safety.
 Unfortunately, children are often in situations where parents are overly preoccupied with tasks of daily living, working schedules, hobbies, technology, and sometimes have their own health and relationship issues.
-A parent’s preoccupation and lack of availability interferes with a child’s opportunity for gaining a sense of inner security.
+A parent’s preoccupation and lack of availability interfere with a child’s opportunity for gaining a sense of inner security.

-Being raised in Dad’s house, I recall sometimes experiencing massive attachment stress when Dad would go out to his evening bowling or pipe-band activities.
+Being raised in Dad’s house, I recall sometimes experiencing attachment stress when Dad would go out to his evening bowling or pipe-band activities.
 It was like I didn’t know if he would ever be returning, and so I guess I believed I was being abandoned.
-Believing I was abandoned (even though I wasn’t) would amount to prolonged activation of my stress response system until I heard Dad’s car pull up in the driveway.
+Thinking I was abandoned (even though I wasn’t) would amount to prolonged activation of my stress response system until I heard Dad’s car pull up in the driveway.
 I could eventually settle my anxiety down after Dad got home, but it took some time.
 These intense abandonment fears were not addressed with anyone else assigned to watch over me when Dad went out, perhaps because I believed there was no point in trying.

 Other toxic stress moments included mom showing up for unscheduled visits and parents fighting verbally/physically.
 I remember screaming and being unable to pull myself together in the midst of all this drama.
-Again, the feeling aspects of what I was experiencing were not attended to properly and I did not learn how to regulate or understand what was going on inside of me.
+Again, the feeling aspects of what I was experiencing were not attended to properly, and I did not learn how to regulate my emotions or understand what was going on inside of me.
 All of these moments, I believe, contributed to a disturbed brain and emotional development that would eventually turn into Borderline Personality Disorder.